tomassedovic/git-inside-presentation/content/01_slide.md

 # Merging branches

 !SLIDE
-# Branches exist to be merged back in
+# Branches exist to be merged back in,

 !SLIDE
-# Or die
+# or die.

 !SLIDE
 # `git-merge`